Mana Pools Itinerary

-The riverine environment is ideally suited for exploration by boat and on foot, with walking safaris providing an intimate perspective that simply isn’t available in a vehicle.
-We have opportunities to cruise a stretch of the Zambezi River aboard a leisurely pontoon boat and an exhilarating speedboat, surveying an environment rich with waterbirds.
-We also explore the landscape on wildlife drives in open 4x4 safari vehicles, allowing a chance to get very close to big game and large herds of animals.
+The riverine environment is ideally suited for exploration by boat and on foot, with walking safaris providing an intimate perspective not available in a vehicle.
+We cruise a stretch of the Zambezi River by pontoon boat and speedboat, surveying an environment rich with waterbirds.
+We also explore the landscape in open 4x4 safari vehicles, allowing allowing us to get very close to big game and large herds of animals.

 Day 11: Harare / Depart

 Our safari comes to a close after breakfast with a final game drive en route to the airstrip.
-Here, we board our morning flight to Zimbabwe's capital of Harare, where we meet our homeward departures.
+Here, we we board our morning flight to Zimbabwe's capital of Harare to meet homeward departures.